ruizink/consul-snapshotter/README.md

-      --cron string                            The cron expression to define when to run (default "@every 1h") --file-extension string                  The file extension to use in the snapshot name (default ".snap") --filename-prefix string                 The prefix to use in the snapshot name (default "consul-snapshot-") --local.destination-path string          The local path where to save the snapshots --outputs strings                        The list of outputs to push the snapshot to
+      --cron string                            The cron expression to define when to run (default "@every 1h") --file-extension string                  The file extension to use in the snapshot name (default ".snap") --filename-prefix string                 The prefix to use in the snapshot name (default "consul-snapshot-") --local.destination-path string          The local path where to save the snapshots (default ".")
+      --outputs strings                        The list of outputs to push the snapshot to (default [local])
 ```

 ## TODO